bloominstituteoftechnology/React-UI-Components/README.md

 ## Initializing the application.

 - This project was bootstrapped using `create-react-app` (CRA). **You will not need to install CRA in order to make this project work**
+- Each project has it's own `package.json` file in it, we'll chat more about this later.
+So it's already set up for you to install some dependencies that are needed to work in the React Ecosystem.
+- To start the `Social Card` project, you'll need to cd into `Day-1-Social-Card` and then into `social-card` and run `yarn install` to retrieve all the dependencies.
+- Inside of `../../social-card` you'll then need to run `yarn start` to open up a React Development Server that can take your `.js` files as components and bundle them up to work in your new environment.
+- **You'll repeat this last two steps for the calculator project, but you'll need to make sure that you're inside of that directory to make this work.**

 ## Instructions